makersacademy/airport_challenge/lib/README.md

 ## Running the tests

-I created a comprehensive set of RSPEC tests for al the basic functions requested as well as all edge cases.
+I created a comprehensive set of RSPEC tests for all the basic functions requested as well as all edge cases.
 I also did the bonus RSPEC test for landing and taking off multiple planes.

 ### REFLECTION